Tutorial

 async def send_pings(self):

-for addr, aid in self.ping_recipients:
+for addr in self.ping_recipients:

 ping_id = self.ping_counter